Ph.D. in Theatre

 THFM 6630 Introduction to Performance Studies

-THFM 7680 Interdisciplinary Theory
+THFM 7680 Interdisciplinary Performance Theory (May be repeated when topic changes)

-THFM 7810 Research and Publication
+THFM 7810 Research and Publication in Theatre and Performance Studies

 9. All Students must complete 15 credit hours offered from the History & Literature/Theory/Criticism (HLTC) sequence, and 15 credit hours offered from the Performance Studies/Practice (PSP) sequence.
 The total number of courses taken in the HLTC and PSP sequences combined is 30.
 Courses approved for HLTC credit include:

-THFM 6600 Theatre/Performance in Cultural Context I
+THFM 6600 Theatre/Performance in Cultural Contexts I

-THFM 6610 Theatre/Performance in Cultural Context II
+THFM 6610 Theatre/Performance in Cultural Contexts II

 THFM 7720 Critical Traditions in Theatre/Performance I